 The Health Data Interest Group will use the session to discuss what can and should be implemented when presenting work/research on health data to maintain individuals’ privacy and trust in the scientific integrity of the performed work.

-- Analyse pseudonymisation and anonymisation issues
+- Presentation on pseudonymisation and anonymisation issues and general recommendations for

 - facilitating the usage of big data and artificial intelligence